Should I Get an Advanced Degree?

 What does Brandman have to offer?

-Brandman University offers over 40 advanced Doctorate, Masters, credential, and certificate programs in education, business and professional studies, arts and sciences, and nursing.
+Brandman University offers over 40 advanced doctorate, masters, credential, and certificate programs in education, business and professional studies, arts and sciences, and nursing.
 Find a program that's right for you.

-Brandman University’s Extended Education also provides a wealth of courses, certifications, certificates and seminars that will keep you current and relevant in your field.
+Brandman University’s School of Extended Education also provides a wealth of professional development courses, certifications, certificates and seminars that will keep you current and relevant in your field.
 There are programs in the fields of business, health & wellness, leadership, education, sciences, and technology.

 Become a Student